Lauren from Jacksonville asks:

 Lauren, that is an excellent question in light of current events in south Florida right now.
 Many people at ground zero, that is Hendry, Collier, Monroe, and Lee Counties, are pleading with officials for some relief measures because they are insisting there are more panthers right now than the habitat can support.
 They make a very strong argument with photo after photo of panthers in backyards, panthers in driveways, panthers taking pets out of the yard, panthers looking in windows...and the current road kill numbers will break the record set last year, which broke the record the year before that, and on and on.

 Have we met that "magic number" ?
 I cannot say.
 But the evidence mounts that we are at a crisis situation in these areas, and this would have been considered a laughable "no way" scenario 20 years ago.
 New management policies are being considered, and long-term answers are very difficult to figure out.
-We are all waiting to see...but I'll suggest this: If someone is injured by a panther, or worse, all bets will be off.
-And that is why our organization is so concerned about this issue.
-Thanks for the question!
+We are all waiting to see...but I'll suggest this: If we cannot figure out how to slow down growth, or at least balance it with wildlife here in Florida, it really won't matter!

 Connie from Sarasota, asks: